Mahajanga: Sports

-The stadium Alexis Rabemananjara, with its 8,000 places, is the 5th largest in the country.
+The stadium Jacques Rabemananjara, with its 8,000 places, is the 5th largest in the country.

 Climate

 Mahajanga has a tropical savanna climate (Köppen Aw) with two distinct seasons: a humid, rainy wet season from November to mid-April, and a sunny, less humid and practically bone-dry dry season for the remaining six-and-a-half months.
 Cyclones can occur during the wet season, producing very heavy rain and extensive erosion.

 Education

 The University of Mahajanga is located in Ambondrona campus.